Anonymous5341/ChatBot/README.md

 # ChatBot
-A Simple Ruled Based ChatBot for Answering Simple Questions And Use many Api's For Fetching Different Data for DIsplaying And Helping The User.
+A Simple Ruled Based ChatBot for Answering Simple Questions And It uses many Api's For Fetching Different Data for DIsplaying And Helping The User.